learn-py4web/learn-py4web.github.io/unit17.md

-# Unit 17: Star ratings, file uploads and more in Vue.js
+# Unit 17: Star ratings, file uploads and data URLs

 In this unit, we provide examples of implementation of common interactions in Vue.js, including star rating, and file upload.

-For file upload, we will learn how to upload a file to the server, how to upload (and download) files from Google Cloud Storage (and Amazon S3 is similar), and how to display image previews of files to upload.
+For file upload, we will learn how to upload a file to the server, and how to display image previews of files to upload.

 We will also learn that images can be represented via _data URLs_, which are strings that represent the bytes in images, encoded in such a way that they can be easily stored in the database, or uploaded via POST requests.
 A typical data URL for an image begins with `data:image/jpeg;base64,` followed by the bytes of the image encoded in [base64](https://docs.python.org/3/library/base64.html) format.